Chocolate Cottage Cheese Banana Bread (Gluten-Free)

 Delicious Serving Suggestions

-- Serve warm with a drizzle of honey or maple syrup for an extra touch of sweetness.
+- Serve warm with a light drizzle of honey or maple syrup.

 Do you love quick breads?
-Check out more of my easy and nutritious snack bread recipes:
+Check out more of my easy, gluten-free snack bread recipes:

 - 2 medium/large bananas equal to 1 cup mashed